Table of Contents

 The specific gravity of water is measured using a hydrometer.
 A hydrometer is a device that measures the density of a liquid relative to the density of water.
 It consists of a long, narrow tube with a weighted bulb at the bottom that contains a scale.
 The hydrometer is placed in the liquid and the reading on the scale is used to determine the specific gravity of the liquid.

 The specific gravity of water is always equal to one at standard temperature and pressure.
 However, the specific gravity of water can vary depending on temperature and pressure.
 The specific gravity of water is affected by temperature because the density of water changes with temperature.
 As the temperature of water increases, its density decreases, and its specific gravity decreases as well.
-Conversely, as the temperature of water decreases, its density increases, and its specific gravity increases as well.
+Conversely, as the temperature of water decreases, its density increases and its specific gravity increases as well.

 The specific gravity of water is also affected by pressure.
 At higher pressures, the density of water increases, and its specific gravity increases as well.
 At lower pressures, the density of water decreases, and its specific gravity decreases as well.